Hybrid Variation Available

 Wireless Apple CarPlay/Android Auto

-This is becoming more and more common on new vehicles, but we still appreciate the feature.
+This interface is becoming increasingly common on new vehicles, but we still appreciate the feature.
 If it’s been several years since you purchased or leased a new vehicle, this smartphone connectivity feature will feel like a revelation.

-The 2025 Subaru Forester Hybrid employs a 2.5-liter 4-cylinder boxer engine coupled with electric motors and a lithium-ion battery.
-It makes a combined 194 horsepower.
+The 2025 Subaru Forester Hybrid employs a 2.5-liter 4-cylinder boxer engine coupled with electric motors and a lithium-ion battery, making a combined 194 horsepower.
+That’s a bit more than the regular Forester, but also a bit short of its hybrid competitors.
 As with the standard Forester, this hybrid model uses a continuously variable automatic transmission (CVT) and all-wheel drive.

 Subaru’s new-vehicle warranty covers three years or 36,000 miles, whichever happens first, while powertrain coverage is five years or 60,000 miles.
+These are common coverages among mainstream manufacturers.
 Batteries for hybrid systems usually have a generous warranty, the details of which we are awaiting from Subaru.
+However, the federally mandated coverage for these components is for eight years or 100,000 miles, at minimum.

 Remote Control Liftgate/Trunk Release | Available | ||